ChristopherWilks/ld_preload_tutorial/README.md

 }
 ```

-In the ZSTD ZLIBWrapper (compiled into the target application, e.g. Samtools):
+In the ZSTD ZLIBWrapper (compiled into the target application, e.g. Tabix/Bgzip):

 ```
 int z_inflate(z_compressed_stream) {